Introduction to global water scarcity

 Less than 3% of water on earth is fresh water, and the bulk of this is trapped in snowfields and glaciers and not easily accessible.
 The rest form the seas and oceans and cannot be used in the same way as fresh water.
 Only a tiny fraction (0.014%) is surface water in the form of rivers, lakes and swamps.

-Naturally, the 3% should be enough for all humans and animals on earth, but unfortunately, many factors have caused a major upset in the flow and use of fresh water and has caused massive crisis in many regions of the earth.
+Naturally, the 3% should be enough for all humans and animals on earth, but unfortunately, many factors have caused a major upset in the flow and use of fresh water and have caused massive crisis in many regions of the earth.

 But why should you care?